HenriqueOliveira29/HenriqueOliveira29/README.md

 <h1 align="center">Hi 👋, I'm Henrique Oliveira</h1>

-<p>A passionate developer from Portugal with a love for building meaningful software solutions.
+<p>A passionate developer with a love for building meaningful software solutions.
 I enjoy working across different tech stacks and collaborating with the community to create applications that make a difference.</p>

 <hr>